Seldaek/CeeBox/readme.txt

-Hi Welcome to Ceebox 1.3.1
+Hi Welcome to Ceebox 1.3.2

 /*
- * Ceebox 1.3.1
+ * Ceebox 1.3.2
+ * Requires jQuery 1.3.2 and swfobject.jquery.js plugin to work
+ * Code hosted on GitHub (http://github.com/catcubed/CeeBox) Please visit there for version history information
  * By Colin Fahrion (http://www.catcubed.com)
  * Adapted from Thickbox (http://jquery.com/demo/thickbox/) Copyright (c) 2007 Cody Lindley (http://www.codylindley.com)
  * Video pop-up code inspired by Videobox (http://videobox-lb.sourceforge.net/)
  * Copyright (c) 2009 Colin Fahrion
- * Licensed under the MIT License: http://www.opensource.org/licenses/mit-license.php
+ * Licensed under the MIT License: http://www.opensource.org/licenses/mit-license.php */

- * Ceebox 1.3 requires jQuery 1.3.2 and swfobject.jquery.js plugin to work
-*/
+1.3.2 UPGRADE
+Includes fix for Opera, which is admittedly a little hacky but it works. if anyone has a better less janky solution that would be great.

+1.3.1 UPGRADE
+Includes fixes by Mark Elphinstone-Hoadley for IE6.

-/* 1.3 UPGRADE
+1.3 UPGRADE
- * Code cleanup and optimization.
+Code cleanup and optimization.
 Reduced size of file from 17.7KB to 15.5KB.
-Minimized version is 10.1KB */
+Minimized version is 10.1KB

-/* 1.2 UPGRADE
+1.2 UPGRADE
  * Uses the much smaller jquery.swfobject.js 1.0.7 instead of the swfobject.js
  * Allows Base Width & Height to be flexible based on the browser window or static
  * fixes problem with Esc not working and position problem with iframes
  * adds arrow keys functionality to move to next/prev image when used for galleries
  * General code cleanup.

-*/
-/* 1.1 UPGRADE
+1.1 UPGRADE
  * includes fix for jQuery 1.3.2
  * adds support for Vimeo and Dailymotion
-*/

 Please refer to the following link for instructions and to make sure that you are using the most current version of Ceebox: